leanprover/logic_and_proof_lean3/classical_reasoning.rst

     variables (A B : Prop)

     example (h : ¬ (A ∧ ¬ B)) : A → B :=
-    suppose A,
+    assume : A,
     show B, from
       by_contradiction
-        (suppose ¬ B,
+        (assume : ¬ B,
           have A ∧ ¬ B, from and.intro `A` this,
           show false, from h this)